sandeshkhairnar/MERN-Stack-Coding/README.md

 3. **Configure MongoDB**

-Ensure MongoDB is installed and running.
+-Ensure MongoDB is installed and running.
 You can install MongoDB from MongoDB Download Center.

-Update the MongoDB connection URL in server.js located in the root directory of the project: const DATABASE_URL = 'mongodb://localhost:27017/mern-stack-coding-challenge';
+-Update the MongoDB connection URL in server.js located in the root directory of the project: const DATABASE_URL = 'mongodb://localhost:27017/mern-stack-coding-challenge';

 4. **Start the Backend Server**

  npm start

-This command will start the backend server at http://localhost:5500
+-This command will start the backend server at http://localhost:5500